German submarine U-109 (1940): Second patrol

 Her second voyage began on 28 June 1941 when she left her home port of Lorient.
-The orders were to attack shipping around Freetown, Africa together with 3 other boats.
-For such a long range mission, a resupply stop was foreseen by the german tanker Corrientes, which was interned in the harbour on the Spanish Canaries.
-But due to British pressure, the Spanish authorities forbade the resupplying of U-boats in those islands, and the mission to Freetown had to be cancelled.
-Instead U-109 patrols West of the Canaries.
+The orders were to attack shipping around Freetown, West Africa, together with three other U-boats.
+For such a long range mission, a resupply stop was planned with the German tanker Corrientes, which was interned in harbour at the Canary Isles.
+But due to British pressure, the Spanish authorities forbade the resupplying of U-boats from there, and the mission to Freetown had to be cancelled.
+Instead U-109 patrolled West of the Canaries.

-On 6 July the U-109 started to chase a fast ship, the City of Auckland.
-Only the next day she can attack but 4 subsequent torpedo shots missed the ship.
-After the failed torpedo attacks, the U-109 attacked the ship with the deck gun, but the City of Auckland laid a smokescreen, returned fire and can escape.
+On 6 July U-109 started to chase a fast ship, the City of Auckland.
+She only reached a position from which to mount an attack one day later, but four torpedoes fired all missed.
+After the failed torpedo attack, U-109 tried her deck gun, but the City of Auckland laid a smokescreen, returned fire and escaped.

-In the night of 21 to 22 July the U-109 slipped into the harbour of Cadiz, Spain to refuel from the tanker Thalia.
-After refuelling she joined the patrol line Süd, which is heading back to the Spanish Canaries.
-On 30 July the boat was ordered to steer towards the Gibraltar area, in order to be ready to intercept the next HG convoy.
+In the night of 21 to 22 July U-109 slipped into Cadiz, Spain to refuel from the tanker Thalia.
+After refuelling she joined Wolfpack Süd, which was sailing towards the Canary Isles.
+On 30 July the boat was ordered to steer towards Gibraltar, in order to be ready to intercept the next HG convoy.
 When German agents detected convoy HG 70 left Girbralter on 9 August, U-109 joined the hunt for the convoy, but could not make contact with it.
-She received some depth charge damage escorts and in the night of 13 August she had to break off the operation and return to base.
+She received some depth charge damage from escorts and on the night of 13 August had to return to base.
 U-109 arrived in Lorient on 17 August.

 Third patrol

-After leaving Lorient on 21 September, many problems were discovered during the first deep dive test, and U-109 had to abort her patrol and return to Lorient.
-She was back the next day.
+After leaving Lorient on 21 September, many problems were discovered during the first deep dive test, and U-109 had to return to Lorient, arriving the next day.